dmitigr/pgfe/doc/pgfe/README.md

   - synchronously, by using the signal handlers (see `dmitigr::pgfe::Connection::set_notice_handler()`, `dmitigr::pgfe::Connection::set_notification_handler()`);
-  - asynchronously, by using the methods that provides access to the retrieved signals directly (see `dmitigr::pgfe::Connection::notice()`, `dmitigr::pgfe::Connection::notification()`).
+  - in non-blocking IO maner, by using the methods that provides access to the retrieved signals directly (see `dmitigr::pgfe::Connection::notice()`, `dmitigr::pgfe::Connection::notification()`).

 Signal handlers, being set, called by `dmitigr::pgfe::Connection::handle_signals()`.
 The latter is called automatically while waiting a response.
 If no handler is set, corresponding signals will be collected in the internal storage and *should* be popped up by using `dmitigr::pgfe::Connection::pop_notice()` and/or `dmitigr::pgfe::Connection::pop_notification()`.

 **Be aware, that if signals are not popped up from the internal storage it may